oneforawe/config-repo/setup/remote-machine-setup/README.md

    `git submodule init`
    `git submodule update`

-3. Run this command to over-write existing shell configuration files with links to the config files in this repo and to install the necessary and desired
+3. Run this command to backup (or possibly over-write) existing shell configuration files and add new links to the config files in this repo and to install the necessary and desired packages:
-packages:
    `bash ~/.config-files/setup/remote-machine-setup/run-setup-shell-full.sh`